 function.

-Let’s open the menu.component.ts
+Now, let’s open the menu.component.ts

-file and modify it:
+file and modify the logout

 Lastly in the logout